tfynes-pivotal/ta-tap-installer/README.md

 - Private Registry support - provide self-signed certs for registry or intermediate CAs
 - RMQ operator support allowing for 'drag and drop' "Where for dinner" deployment support

+- Local Source Proxy auto-configuration for harbor & dockerhub image registries
+    - work directly from your IDE.. generate workload via accelerator and auto-deploy for subsequent 'live-update' 5second iterations
+	- select 'java debug' to connect remote debugger with breakpoint support to live-updating instance of running workload

 ## Installation Procedure
 - Provide configuration values/secrets to tap-installer wizard